 - On inhale, lift your arms toward the ceiling and look up.

-- As you exhale, lower your arms out to your sides.
+- As you exhale, lower your arms out

 - Meanwhile, bend forward at your torso until your chest hits your thighs.

 - Rest your hands on the mat or on your ankles to assume uttanasana.

 - Hold for 10 to 15 seconds, remembering to inhale and exhale.

 A major goal of tailbone yoga is to release tension in the lower back.
 You can do this with jathara parivartaranasana, or the reclining twist, which uses the floor as support.
 It’ll strengthen and stretch the spine, chest, and torso.

 - Lie down on your back.
 Position your feet flat on the floor so that your knees bend.